 - Addresses follow the format of: country, province, city, street name.

 Chinese SEO Best Practices

-SEO strategies are quite different in China because of the fact that Google is blocked by the great firewall.
-The biggest SEO search engine in China is Baidu, followed by Sogou and Shenma.
+As the Great Firewall is blocking Google in China, SEO strategies are quite different here.
+That is why the biggest SEO search engine in China is Baidu, followed by Sogou and Shenma.